Tough as Steel: Brendan Fowler

-His story starts far before he landed in the professional ranks though, his college career began as he walked-on to both the Duke football and lacrosse teams, the result of hard work and mental toughness he put in while growing up.
+His story starts far before he landed in the professional ranks.
+His college career began as he walked-on to both the Duke football and lacrosse teams, the result of hard work and mental toughness he put in while growing up.

-Fowler took the TAP assessment awhile back and discovered he was a Rocket Athlete.
+Fowler took the TAP assessment and discovered he was a Rocket Athlete.

 Read more to find out how the Rocket athlete type fits Fowler, and how effective and accurate he believes the TAP results are:

-Brendan Fowler is a two-time NCAA Champion from his days of playing lacrosse at Duke, the NCAA Championship most outstanding player in 2013, and the single-season leader all-time in faceoffs won with his 399 in 2013.
+Brendan Fowler was a two-time NCAA Champion during his days of playing lacrosse at Duke, the NCAA Championship most outstanding player in 2013, and the single-season leader all-time in faceoffs won with his 399 in 2013.